OCT 2020Flat Rock Creek bridge replacement

 Transport for NSW acknowledges the patience and understanding of the communities of Bundeena and Maianbar over the past few months.
 We know the anxiety and economic loss caused by last summer’s devastating bushfires and the coronavirus pandemic, and we’re grateful to local residents for their positive support.

 JUN 2020Royal National Park road upgrades

-Transport for NSW is undertaking road and safety upgrades in the Royal National Park, including replacing the 75‑year old Flat Rock Creek Bridge, which is nearing the end of its operational life.
+Transport for NSW recently upgraded roads in the Royal National Park, including replacing the 75‑year old Flat Rock Creek Bridge.
 The Royal National Park is a major tourist destination, providing the community with popular walking and cycling trails and picnicking areas.

-The work involves three stages: replacement of culverts on Sir Bertram Stevens Drive (with work to begin on 24 May 2020); slope stabilisation on McKell Avenue; and the replacement of Flat Rock Creek Bridge (with timing of these stages to be confirmed).
-Each stage involves changed traffic conditions, including overnight road closures.
+The work was carried out over three stage: replacement of culverts on Sir Bertram Stevens Drive, slope stabilisation on McKell Avenue; and the replacement of Flat Rock Creek Bridge.

 For further information about this project or to be included in future project email updates, please contact our service delivery partner, Ventia Boral Amey Joint Venture

 Phone: 1800 677 700